arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 #### Backward compatibility considerations

-Many platforms predating the pluggable discovery have the following definitions for board identification:
+Many platforms predating the pluggable discovery have the following definitions for board identification using USB Serial VID/PID:

 ```
 myboard.vid=0x1234